jesseyuen/ideas/README.md

 # jesseyuen

 Hello world.
-Do you think a human being can be open source?
+I'm wondering if a human being can be open source?
 We shall see.
 <br>See an area for improvment?
 You know what to do.

 Star Sign: Cancer <br>